-One of the key open issues that must be resolved in order to be able to exploit the full potential of sentiment analysis in real-life decision support systems is that such systems must be able to deal with textual data in various languages [2].
-Recent developments on the Web enable users to produce an ever-growing amount of virtual utterances of opinions or sentiment through, e.g., messages on Twitter, blogs, or reviews, in any language of their preference.
-In this wealth of user-generated content, explicit information on user opinions is often hard to find, confusing, or overwhelming [23].
+One of the key open issues that must be resolved in order to be able to exploit the full potential of sentiment analysis in real-life decision support systems is that these systems must be able to deal with textual data in various languages [1].
+Such data is available in vast amounts, as recent developments on the Web enable users to produce an ever-growing amount of virtual utterances of opinions or sentiment through, e.g., messages on Twitter, blogs, or reviews, in any language of their preference.

 The analysis of sentiment in the overwhelming amount of available multi-lingual textual data is challenging at best.
 This challenge can be addressed by means of automated sentiment analysis techniques, focusing on determining the polarity of natural language text.
 Typical approaches involve scanning a text for cues signalling its polarity, e.g., (parts of) words or other (latent) features of natural language text.
-Lexicon-based sentiment analysis methods have gained (renewed) attention in recent work [24, 25, 26, 27, 28, 29, 30], not in the least because their performance has been shown to be robust across domains and texts [31].
-Such methods essentially rely on lexical resources containing words and their associated sentiment, i.e., sentiment lexicons, and their nature allows for intuitive ways of accounting for structural or semantic aspects of text in sentiment analysis [27, 32].
+Lexicon-based sentiment analysis methods have gained (renewed) attention in recent work [23, 24, 25, 26, 27, 28, 29], not in the least because their performance has been shown to be robust across domains and texts [30].
+Such methods essentially rely on lexical resources containing words and their associated sentiment, i.e., sentiment lexicons, and their nature allows for intuitive ways of accounting for structural or semantic aspects of text in sentiment analysis [26, 31].